Blastocyst Culture Centre Delhi Noida

 In the blastocyst stage, an embryo readies itself to implant into the womb.
 Hence, blastocyst culture also improves the chances of implantation.
 Lastly, regular IVF involves transferring multiple embryos in the hopes of increasing the chances of pregnancy.
 However, this method also often leads to multiple pregnancies – an outcome many parents find undesirable.
 But blastocyst culture only involves the transfer of a single, best embryo, thus always leading to single pregnancies.

-Note: A common doubt that often arises is that if developing the embryo for just three more days increase the success rate by so much, why not develop it even longer before transfer?
+Note: A common doubt that often arises is that if developing the embryo for just three more days increases the success rate by so much, why not develop it even longer before transfer?
 To know this, you must understand the life cycle of an embryo.
 After fertilization in the ovary, the embryo keeps developing and moving towards the uterus or the womb.
-It is 4-cell on day 2, 8-cell on day 3 and so on.
+It is 4-cell on day 2, 8-cell on day 3, and so on.
 However, by day 5, the embryo is ready to attach itself to the uterus.
 If we keep the embryo outside any longer, the implantation stage would be missed, and the embryo would not grow, even when transferred in the womb.
 Hence, five-six days is the maximum you could develop an embryo outside the womb.

 Success Rate of Blastocyst Culture Centre Delhi Noida